varabyte/kobweb/README.md

 > [!TIP]
 > Two of the best learning resources for CSS properties are `https://developer.mozilla.org`
 > and `https://www.w3schools.com`.
-Keep an eye out for these when you do a search.
+Keep an eye out for these when you do a web search.

 We'll create the bordered, floating, oscillating element we discussed earlier.
 Rereading it now, here are the concepts we need to figure out how to do: